Whoaa512/starred/README.md

 ## JavaScript

+- [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+- [OpenSignLabs/OpenSign](https://github.com/OpenSignLabs/OpenSign) - 🔥 The free & Open Source DocuSign alternative
 - [AIFanatic/three-nanite](https://github.com/AIFanatic/three-nanite) - An attempt at reproducing unreal nanite in threejs
 - [thesephist/libsearch](https://github.com/thesephist/libsearch) - Simple, index-free full-text search for JavaScript
 - [evanwashere/mitata](https://github.com/evanwashere/mitata) - benchmark tooling that loves you ❤️